 Our Telstar control system enables offsite monitoring of plant faults and alarms.
 More recent installations also include maintenance alerts which detect movement away from the plants design conditions.
 These provide early warning of reduction in efficiency and potential future problems, enabling our engineers to attend site to resolve before a problem occurs.

 Our proactive approach to maintenance is effective in reducing life cycle costs and is demonstrated in data measured by our customers.
 Below are examples of how the Star approach to maintenance has reducing operating costs for two customers.

 Case Study 1 - Temperature Controlled Distribution Centre

 This multi-temperature distribution store was completed in 2006 and has a two stage central ammonia refrigeration system installed by a competitor.
 The plant consists of three high stage screw compressors, two low stage reciprocating compressors, two evaporative condensers and 20 evaporators in three temperature controlled chambers.
-Following an 18 month maintenance period with the original installer Star took over in February 2008.
+Following an 18 month maintenance period with the original installer Star took over.
 Following a full site survey, modifications were made to reinstate the plant back to its design conditions.
 We made a number of zero cost changes to the plant control to enhance operating efficiency and improve store temperatures.
 Refrigerant was also added to the plant as the survey found it was running undercharged.
 This improved both efficiency and reliability.

 An energy monitoring system installed on site has provided detailed energy data since the plant was installed.
 The graph below compares running costs from 2007 and 2008.
 A comparison of plant running costs over 12 months indicates an average energy saving of 100,000kWhr per month since Star took over the site maintenance contract.
 This corresponds to a saving of £6,000 per month based on an energy costs of 6p/kWhr.
 Data for 2009 is following the same trend as 2008, underlining our ability to reduce and preserve operating cost savings.